ETIMC/Report/typst/sections/Sprint 2.typ

 - LEDs
   - For visual purposes, ten LED's were added to schematic.
 The LED's chosen were the _Breadboard-friendly RGB Smart NeoPixel_ #cite(<adafruit_breadboard-friendly_2025>).
 These were chosen for their availability, flexibility and affordable pricing.
 By using NeoPixel LED's it was possible to control multiple LED's using only one GPIO pin.
 Furthermore, the _RGB Smart NeoPixel_ LED's are full RGB LED's meaning a single LED can display a wide array of colors.
 Lastly, as both the NeoPixel LED's and CircuitPython are made by Adafruit, a first-party library made them easy to integrate #cite(<george_adafruit_2025>).
   - A level shifter was added to make the NeoPixels run at 4.8V.
 This was done to make sure the LED's would be bright enough for both inside and outside use, as they were reported to have a lower brightness when connected to a 3.3V source @adafruit_breadboard-friendly_2025.

-The schematic served as a key step in moving from individual hardware tests to a fully integrated prototype.

 == Controller breadboard prototype
 By following the schematic (@app:schematicSprint2), a controller was successfully assembled on a breadboard to test how the individual parts interacted.
 The LED's were deemed not strictly important for the functionality of the Controller and was therefore not implemented on the breadboard.